| Skip section navigation

 - The Spinal Cord Injury Education and Support Group for inpatients offers spinal cord injury/dysfunction education and an opportunity for peer support related to spinal cord injury adjustment issues.
 The group meets twice weekly for one hour.
 Staff includes a social worker, therapeutic recreation specialist, occupational therapist and psychologist as needed.
 Family and significant others are encouraged to attend and participate.

-- Spinal Cord System of Care Continuity Clinic follow-up is available from Sister Kenny doctors and therapists who are committed to life-long involvement for spinal cord injury patients.
+- Spinal Cord System of Care Continuity Clinic follow-up is available from Courage Kenny doctors and therapists who are committed to life-long involvement for spinal cord injury patients.
 The rehab team works with patients and their families to decide the best follow-up plan and home program to meet continuing, life-long needs.

 - Relax, Replenish, Reconnect is a video of special session on holistic healing after spinal cord injury.

-Kenny Grad School: Spinal Cord Injury
+Courage Kenny Grad School: Spinal Cord Injury

 For more information about these sessions, call 612-863-3201.